Answered By: Woodruff Library Reference Last Updated: Sep 19, 2018 Views: 139

 1. Enter a keyword that describes your topic.
 When you search the catalog, it is best to keep your search simple to find a book that is relevant.
-Use parentheses around phrases.
+Use quotation marks around phrases.

 Examples: "body image"; "multilingual literacy"; sustainability; "Spanish civil war"; topology